kyday/kyday/README.md

 ### Hi there 👋

 Hello!
 I am Kiyeol Kim who is interested in
-Frontend developer from South Korea.
+Frontend developer from South Korea

 If you want to contact me💬 , please leave me a message!